helm/helm-mapkubeapis/README.md

 Error: UPGRADE FAILED: unable to build kubernetes objects from current release manifest: unable to recognize "": no matches for kind "Deployment" in version "apps/v1beta1"
 ```

-The `mapdepapis` plugin fixes the issue by mapping the deprecated Kubernetes APIs inline in the release metadata.
+The `mapdepapis` plugin fixes the issue by mapping releases which contain deprecated Kubernetes APIs to supported APIs.
+This is performed inline in the release metadata.
+Once this operation is completed, you can then upgrade using the chart with supported APIs.

 > Note: It currently support Helm v3 only.